defenseunicorns/leapfrogai-deployment/.github/ISSUE_TEMPLATE/default_issue.md

 ---
-name: Issue
+name: Default Issue
-about: Create an issue to help us improve these installation guides
+about: Create an issue to help us improve the installation guides
 title: ""
 labels: documentation
 assignees: ""